-A two-window transfer ban, their star player has been sold and a manager is in charge with a solitary season of second-tier experience.
+A two-window transfer ban, their star player has been sold and a Chelsea manager who is in charge of a solitary season of second-tier experience.
 Yet, the feel-good factor at Chelsea could not be much higher.

 However, the reality remains that Lampard is facing a tough challenge to maintain Chelsea’s status as a top-four Premier League side.
 Here are the areas the Blues manager needs to address to have a successful season.